-- January 1, 2023, 10,000 Options that became exercisable on January 20, 2023, 10,000 that became exercisable on January 20, 2024 and 35,102 RSUs which are fully vested as of March 22, 2024. - (5) Represents 13,870 DSUs which are fully vested and will be settled following Mr. Cole's separation from service. - (6) Represents 5,000 Common Shares, 7,375 Options that became exercisable on January 20, 2021, 7,375 Options that became exercisable on January 20, 2022, 7,375 Options that became exercisable on January 20, 2024 and 52,883 DSUs which are fully vested and will be settled following Mr. Dean's separation from service. - (7) Represents 42,949 DSUs which are fully vested and will be settled following Ms. Dove's separation from service. - (8) Represents 17,547 DSUs which are fully vested and will be settled following Mr. Haddock's separation from service. - (9) Represents 7,375 Options that became exercisable on January 20, 2021, 7,375 Options that became exercisable on January 20, 2022, 7,375 Options that became exercisable on January 20, 2023, 7,375 Options that became exercisable on January 20, 2024 and 46,637 DSUs which are fully vested and will be settled following Mr. Malmen's separation from service. - (10) Represents 60,000 Common Shares owned by Mr. Robison, 7,375 Options that became exercisable on January 20, 2021, 7,375 Options that became exercisable on January 20, 2022, 7,375 Options that became exercisable on January 20, 2023, 7,375 Options that became exercisable on January 20, 2024 and 56,582 DSUs which are fully vested and will be settled following Mr. Robison's separation from service. - (11) Represents 7,375 Options that became exercisable on January 20, 2021, 7,375 Options that became exercisable on January 20, 2022, 7,375 Options that became exercisable on January 20, 2023, 7,375 Options that became exercisable on January 20, 2024 and 45,949 DSUs which are fully vested and will be settled following Mr. Sternhell's separation from service. - (12) The amounts disclosed represent Common Shares beneficially owned by current directors and executive officers of the Company.
-In addition to the amounts disclosed with respect to the other current directors and executive officers of the Company, includes 259,275 exercisable Options held by two executive officers, 103,557 Common Shares owned by two executive officers and 100,942 RSUs which are fully vested as of March 22, 2024 held by two executive officers. - (13) Based on information contained in a Form 3 filed with the SEC on January 3, 2022.
+- (9) Represents 70,000 Common Shares held by the Christopher & Mary Robison Revocable Trust DTD 6/23/05, a Colorado revocable trust, for which Mr. Robison and his spouse are trustees and beneficiaries, and for which Mr. Robison possesses voting, revocation and investment powers, 7,375 Options that became exercisable on January 20, 2021, 7,375 Options that became exercisable on January 20, 2022, 7,375 Options that became exercisable on January 20, 2023, 7,375 Options that became exercisable on January 20, 2024 and 66,568 DSUs which are fully vested and will be settled following Mr. Robison's separation from service. - (10) Represents 7,375 Options that became exercisable on January 20, 2021, 7,375 Options that became exercisable on January 20, 2022, 7,375 Options that became exercisable on January 20, 2023, 7,375 Options that became exercisable on January 20, 2024 and 53,660 DSUs which are fully vested and will be settled following Mr. Sternhell's separation from service. - (11) The amounts disclosed represent Common Shares beneficially owned by current directors and executive officers of the Company.
+In addition to the amounts disclosed with respect to the other current directors and executive officers of the Company, includes 60,000 exercisable Options and 207,171 Common Shares owned by two executive officers. - (12) Based on information contained in a Form 3 filed with the SEC on January 3, 2022.
 Paulson & Co.
 Inc. ("Paulson") is an affiliate of PFR Gold Holdings, LP ("PFR Holdings"), Paulson Partners L.P. ("Paulson Partners"), PFR Gold Fund, L.P. ("PFR Fund" and, together with Paulson Partners and PFR Holdings, the "Funds") and Paulson Advisers III LLC ("Paulson Advisers").
 PFR Holdings is the record holder of 20,929,280 shares of Common Shares.
 Paulson Partners is the record holder of 2,875,810 shares of Common Shares.
 PFR Fund is the record holder of 966,452 shares of Common Shares.
 Paulson Advisers furnishes investment advice to and manages PFR Holdings and PFR Fund, and in its role as general partner, Paulson Advisers possesses voting and investment power over the securities that are owned by PFR Holdings and PFR Fund, totaling 21,895,732 shares of Common Shares.
-Based on information contained in a Form 13F filed with the SEC on February 14, 2024, the aggregate holdings of Paulson and its affiliates is 24,771,542.
-The principal business address of each of Paulson, the Funds and Paulson Advisors is 1133 Avenue of the Americas, 33rd Floor, New York, New York 10036. - (14) Based on information contained on a Schedule 13G filed with the SEC on February 14, 2024.
-Kopernik Global Investors LLC is deemed to have sole voting power over 5,121,810 of the Common Shares and sole dispositive power over 5,381,387 of the Common Shares.
-The principal business address of Kopernik Global Investors LLC is Two Harbour Place, 302 Knights Run Ave., Suite 1225, Tampa, FL 33602. - (15) Based on information contained on a Schedule 13G/A filed with the SEC on February 5, 2024.
-Each of Sun Valley Gold LLC, Palmedo Holdings LLLP and Peter F. Palmedo are deemed to beneficially own and hold shared power to vote or dispose of the 4,666,508 Common Shares.
-Sun Valley Gold Master Fund, Ltd. is deemed to have shared power to vote or dispose of 3,689,896 of the Common Shares.
-The principal business address of each of the foregoing reporting persons is 620 Sun Valley Road, 2nd Floor, P.O.
-Box 2211, Ketchum, ID 83340.
+Based on information contained in a Form 13F filed with the SEC on February 14, 2025, the aggregate holdings of Paulson and its affiliates is 24,771,542.
+The principal business address of each of Paulson, the Funds and Paulson Advisors is 1133 Avenue of the Americas, 33rd Floor, New York, New York 10036.